Taking Action: Exploring a New Private Equity Model

 The financial marketplace is changing and we need to change with it.

 The competition to find and fund high-quality investments is fierce.
-The number of private companies going public has been on a sharp decline for 20 years, at the same time the number of investors seeking private equity deals has rapidly grown.
-The independent structure of CalPERS Direct would enable us to better source and more directly take advantage of the opportunities that we believe can ultimately drive returns higher.
+The number of publicly listed companies has declined by 50% over the past 20 years, while the number of investors seeking private equity deals has rapidly grown.* The independent structure of CalPERS Direct would enable us to better source and more directly take advantage of the opportunities that we believe can ultimately drive returns higher.
 And, as our fund continues to grow, it can help us maintain our target of investing about 10 percent of our total portfolio in private equity.

 We also think we'll save some money over time.
 Private equity's overall success can't be ignored, but its fees and expenses are higher than other asset classes.
 This model will help us address those costs by enabling us to move away from paying asset-based fees and achieving economies of scale.
 Ultimately, we'll be able to keep more money in the fund.